Instructions

 CLOB

-The CLOB at ZHEU allows End Customers of Platform Operators that have enabled the CLOB for their end customers to buy or sell specific Crypto Assets using various Order types.
+The CLOB at ZHEU allows End Customers of Platform Operators that have enabled the CLOB for their end customers to buy or sell specific Crypto-Assets using various Order types.

-To place an Order on ZHEU’s CLOB, the End Customer account must have enough available funds to cover the total value of the transaction.
+To place an Order on ZHEU's CLOB, the End Customer account must have enough available funds to cover the total value of the transaction.
 Orders may be subject to minimum and maximum Order size requirements, varying per trading pair, to be set by ZHEU at its own discretion, as indicated in the trading environment of the relevant trading pair.
+Subject to the rights of ZHEU under Clause 12 (Trade Disputes), an End Customer placed Order is a final Order when the available End Customer funds can cover the total value of the potential transaction and the Order is placed in the Order book for matching.

 Fees and costs for trading on the CLOB are applicable and are set out in the ZHEU's Acceptance, Pricing and Transaction Disclosure Policy.